rule

 Text 10

-To the rules correctly worshiping the forefathers and the demigods, o King, and feeding the scholars as was proper, had he [Bhîshmaka] chanted auspicious mantras.
+To the rules correctly worshiping the forefathers and the demigods, o King, and feeding the scholars as was proper, had he [Bhīshmaka] chanted auspicious mantras.
+(Vedabase)

 Text 11

-The bride properly bathed and with her teeth washed had her auspicious marriage-thread put on, as also a brand-new set of clothes and an adornment of the most excellent jewels.
+The bride properly bathed and with her teeth washed put on her auspicious marriage-thread, as also a brand-new set of clothes and adorned herself with the most excellent jewels.
+(Vedabase)

 Text 12